zerodogg/WowMigraineHelper/README.md

 and height of the edge overlay, the opacity of the dark overlay and configure the key bindings.

+### WoW options

+Migraine Helper also gives you access to modify three game graphics settings in its UI panel.
+Toggling these may also help alleviate migraine.

 ## Issues

 Please use the [issue tracker at